-Warning !
+Warning!
 NEVER start the engine with no hydraulic oil.

 - 1. Ensure the machine is parked on level ground. - 2.
 Fully retract the arm cylinder and extend the bucket cylinder outward to position the machine.
 Lower the bucket until it rests on the ground. - 3.
 Allow the engine to idle at low speed for 5 minutes.
 Turn off the engine and remove the ignition key. - 4.
-Check the hydraulic oil level in the tank using the hydraulic oil meter.
-If the level is low, proceed with the refilling steps. - 5.
+Check the hydraulic oil level in the tank by referring to hydraulic oil meter.
+If the level is low, proceed with the steps to refill. - 5.
 Locate your hydraulic oil cap and meter by referring to the pictures below.